 Allergists may do a series of allergy tests to identify the foods causing EoE.
 Dairy products, wheat, soy and eggs are typically the primary causes of EoE.
 Allergies to these foods often can be easily proven by conventional allergy testing like skin tests, blood tests or patch tests.
 However, once a food has been removed from a patient’s diet, symptoms tend to improve within a few weeks.

 Prick skin testing introduces a small amount of allergen into the patient’s skin with a small puncture with a prick device with a drop of allergen.
 Allergy skin testing provides our allergists with specific information on what substances the patient is allergic to.

-Immunoglobulin E (IgE) is an allergic antibody that Patients with allergies have an allergic antibody called Immuoglobulin E(IgE); patients with IgE for a particular allergen will see an area of swelling and redness where the skin prick test was done, about 15 minutes after the test.
+Immunoglobulin E (IgE) is an allergic antibody that patients with allergies have.
+Patients with IgE for a particular allergen will see an area of swelling and redness where the skin prick test was done, about 15 minutes after the test.

 Sometimes our allergists may perform a blood test for specific allergies, and may be helpful in certain conditions linked to food allergies, especially EoE.
 Blood test results are not as conclusive as skin prick testing in EoE and are usually not recommended for the evaluation of food allergy in EoE.

 Another type of allergy test that can be helping in diagnosing EoE is food patch testing, which determines if the patient has a delayed reaction to a particular food.